CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

 1. Sign in with the GitHub credentials.

-1. Please enter the billing details:
+1. Please enter the billing details and click on **Save billing information**:

     - `First name`: <inject key="AzureAdUserEmail"></inject>
     - `Last name`: <inject key="DeploymentID"></inject>